Paul Evans, Baileys Bay

 QSL and Logging software design

-If you don't do this, it is easy for QSL managers to make mistakes.
+If you don't do this, it is easy for QSL managers to make mistakes or for recipients to be offended.

 If your logging software outputs metres without an option for MHz, request that your software writer includes this in their next release.